The Banking Regulation Review: Malaysia

 - Maybank Islamic.

-All (other than Maybank Islamic) have widespread branch networks, affording them access to inexpensive funding sourced from retail deposits.
+All of these (other than Maybank Islamic) have widespread branch networks, affording them access to inexpensive funding sourced from retail deposits.
 All (other than Maybank Islamic) have affiliated Islamic and investment-bank subsidiaries.

 The regulatory regime applicable to banks